-An open house was held on July 20, 1952, with Governor Frank Lausche and other state dignitaries in attendance.
-Visitors to the open house brought canned goods and other commodities to help stock the hospital kitchen.
+There was an outpouring of support from the beloved community.
+Visitors brought canned goods and other commodities to help stock the hospital kitchen.
 The first patient was admitted to Adams County Hospital on Wednesday, September 3, 1952.
-The daily room and board rates were $8.00 for the four-bed wards, $10.00 for a semi-private room, and $15.00 for a private room.
 The first Active Medical Staff consisted of Drs.
 Sam Clark, S. J. Ellison, Robert B. Ellison, Sam Gendlemen, S. B. Sonkin, Hazel L. Sproull, Robert Lawwill, Richard C. Wenrick, and W. T. LaNeave.
 Earle Wilks served as the first Administrator.

-In 1970 a storage wing was added.
+In 1970, a storage wing was added and followed by Specialty Clinics, Pathology, Pharmacy and Dietary.
 This and other additions, including upgraded parking facilities, piped oxygen, a portable heart monitor and defibrillator, a second X-ray machine, an electronic computer for general accounting, and a two-bed coronary care unit, were all paid for from operating surpluses and donations.
-It was also during this period that the ACH Board and Medical Staff worked to add additional equipment and services to eliminate lengthy trips to distant cities for many diagnostic procedures.
+The ACH Board and Medical Staff worked to add additional equipment and services to eliminate lengthy trips to distant cities for many diagnostic procedures.

-The addition or remodeling of services such as Specialty Clinics, Pathology, Pharmacy and Dietary were completed during this decade.

-The 1980’s found increasing advances in technology and new government regulations being imposed on health care facilities.
-In order to keep up with rapid changes in health care, and to meet the expectations of patients, the Board of Trustees proposed a $3.4 million bond issue to provide more local services and meet new regulations.
-At the May 7, 1985, special election the voters of Adams County approved the levy by an overwhelming 6 to 1 landslide.
+The 1980s found increasing advances in technology and new government regulations being imposed on health care facilities.
 Some of the major new additions included in this renovation project were a state-of-the-art Emergency Department, operating suite, special care unit, a larger Out-Patient Specialty Clinic area, Albert R. Hanna Care Center, office space, and a modernized Imaging Department, including X-Ray, Ultrasound, Nuclear Medicine, C.T., and Mammography equipment.
-In keeping with the trend toward out-patient services, the bed compliment was reduced to 67 beds.
+In keeping with the trend toward out-patient services, the bed complement was reduced to 67 beds.

-The late 1980’s and early 1990’s found ACH continuing to serve the residents in and around the county with efficient, high quality health care.
-ACH was guided by a Board of Trustees comprised of Robert Wright, (Chairman), Seaman; Robert Blake, (Vice-Chairman), West Union; James Jenkins, (Secretary), West Union; George Lewis, Blue Creek; Kenneth Moyer, Manchester; and Ed Lane, Peebles.
+The late 1980s and early 1990s found ACH continuing to serve the residents in and around the county with efficient, high-quality health care.
 During these years, ACH HomeCare, Lyric Health Care Center, Sports Medicine, Occupational Health Care Center, Rehabilitation Center (including expanded physical therapy, occupational therapy, cardiac, pulmonary, stroke and speech therapy services and fitness programs), ACH Medical Arts Center, and the Northern Adams Medical Center joined the family of health care services.
-These new programs were supplemented by new diagnostic/treatment equipment such as an MRI Scanner, Helical CT Scanning, Osteoporosis Scanning, Thallium Stress Testing, Cardiac Monitoring, Respiratory Therapy, Automated Laboratory Equipment, etc.

-Groundbreaking for a replacement medical facility took place on July 29, 2005.
+Groundbreaking for an additional/upgraded medical facility took place on July 29, 2005.
 Ground was donated on Moores Road, near Seaman, Ohio, after extensive research and a feasibility study determined the growth in the next 10 years to be along the Appalachian Highway corridor, which connects Adams County to the Cincinnati area.

-The replacement facility, Adams County Regional Medical Center, opened its doors for the first patient on August 6, 2007, just two years after the initial groundbreaking.
+The upgraded facility, Adams County Regional Medical Center, opened its doors for the first patient on August 6, 2007.
 A Critical Access facility, ACRMC has 25 private inpatient units, 25 private outpatient units, 5 of which are designated as an inpatient Hospice Unit, with the collaboration of Hospice of Hope – Ohio Valley.
 The Emergency Department has 14 private examination rooms, with 3 being equipped specifically for trauma.
 The Surgical Suite is comprised of two operating rooms and an endoscopy procedure room.
-The Imaging, Rehabilitation, Outpatient Specialty Clinic, Laboratory and Cardio Pulmonary Departments were enlarged to meet the demands of new technology and to provide access of needed medical services to our area.
+The Imaging, Rehabilitation, Outpatient Specialty Clinic, Laboratory and Cardiopulmonary Departments were enlarged to meet the demands of new technology and to provide access to needed medical services to our area.
 ACRMC continues to be the regional leader in quality healthcare services in Southern Ohio.